Baricodes/Cloud-CI-CD-Pipeline/README.md

 **Workflow**

-GitHub → CodePipeline → CodeBuild → Amazon ECR → Amazon ECS → Application Load Balancer
+GitHub → CodePipeline → CodeBuild → Amazon ECR → Amazon ECS (Fargate) → Application Load Balancer

 ### Architecture notes

-- The application is deployed as a containerized service on **Amazon ECS**
+- The application is deployed as a containerized service on **Amazon ECS** using **AWS Fargate** (no EC2 capacity to manage)
-- **CodePipeline** orchestrates the source, build, and deploy stages
+- **CodePipeline** orchestrates the source, build, and deploy stages and stores stage artifacts in **Amazon S3**
+- Source code is supplied by **GitHub**, using a **CodeStar Connections** source action (you create and authorize the connection in the AWS console, then pass its ARN into Terraform)
 - **CodeBuild** builds the Docker image and pushes it to **Amazon ECR**
-- The ECS service pulls the new image and updates the running task
+- The pipeline’s deploy stage updates the ECS service with the new image from `imagedefinitions.json` produced by CodeBuild
-- Traffic is routed through an **Application Load Balancer**
+- Traffic is routed through an **Application Load Balancer** (HTTP listener on port 80)
-- The VPC layout was intentionally kept simpler than a full production-grade HA setup so the project could stay focused on the CI/CD demonstration
+- The VPC uses two public subnets across two AZs for the ALB, but a **single private application subnet in one AZ** for ECS tasks and one NAT gateway—simpler than a full production-grade HA layout so the project stays focused on the CI/CD demonstration

 ---

 ## AWS Services Used

 - **Amazon VPC**
-- **Amazon ECS**
+- **Amazon ECS** (Fargate)
 - **Amazon ECR**
 - **AWS CodePipeline**
 - **AWS CodeBuild**
+- **Amazon S3** (pipeline artifacts)
+- **AWS CodeStar Connections** (GitHub source for CodePipeline)
 - **Elastic Load Balancing (ALB)**
 - **IAM**
-- **CloudWatch**
+- **Amazon CloudWatch Logs** (CodeBuild and ECS task logs)

 ---

 ## Key Features

-- GitHub-based source integration
+- GitHub-based source integration via CodeStar Connections
 - Automated build and deploy pipeline
 - Docker image storage in Amazon ECR
 - ECS service deployment automation